rk8s-dev/rk8s/project/rkl/README.md

 By following the CRI(Container Runtime Interface) provided by kubernetes, it implements the basic functionality for three common container workloads:

 1. **Single Container** - Manage and run standalone containers.
-2. **Pod** - Group multiple containers that sharing same namespace and lifestyle.
-Kubernetes-Pod-Llike
+2. **Pod** - Group multiple containers that are sharing the same namespace and lifestyle.
+Kubernetes-Pod-Like
 3. **Compose** - Run multi-container applications use Docker-Compose-style definitions.

 ## Directory Structure